Skip to Content

 (2) The crime rate in the political subdivision exceeds the State’s crime rate.

-A “law enforcement officer” is an individual who is authorized in his or her official capacity to make arrests and is a member of a law enforcement agency, including officers serving under a probationary status or at the pleasure of the appointing authority of a county or municipal corporation.
+A “law enforcement officer” is defined as an individual who is authorized in his or her official capacity to make arrests and is a member of a law enforcement agency, including officers serving under a probationary status or at the pleasure of the appointing authority of a county or municipal corporation.
 Federal law enforcement officers do not qualify for the subtraction modification.

 As always please consult your tax adviser for professional advice.
 This is provided as information only.